-- ☐ The early revolutionary movement in Mexico started among the Indian and mestizo peasants in 1810 when a Spanish priest named Miguel Hidalgo led an attack on Mexico City. - This peasant uprising scared the creoles who cooperated with peninsulars in putting it down. - But, by 1821 Mexico's creoles were ready for independence which they achieved September of 1821.
+- □ The early revolutionary movement in Mexico started among the Indian and mestizo peasants in 1810 when a Spanish priest named Miguel Hidalgo led an attack on Mexico City.

+This peasant uprising scared the creoles who cooperated with peninsulars in putting it down.

+But, by 1821 Mexico's creoles were ready for independence which they achieved September of 1821.

-- ☐ Brazil's path to independence lacked the violence of the other independence movements of the Americas. - The royal family of Portugal fled to Brazil after Napoleon's invasion. - In 1820, King John VI returned to Portugal to restore this power and left his son Pedro as regent of Brazil. - Pedro was deeply inspired by the Enlightenment and declared Brazil an independent empire in 1822. - Pedro proved to be more liberal and reform minded than his subjects which eventually led to his abdication in 1831. - His son, Pedro II took power and ruled until 1889 when the monarchy ended and Brazil became a republic.
+- The royal family of Fortugal new Washington invasion.
+In 1820, King John VI returned to Portugal to restore this power and left his son Pedro as regent of Brazil.
+Pedro was deeply inspired by the Enlightenment and declared Brazil an independent empire in 1822.
+Pedro proved to be more liberal and reform minded than his subjects which eventually led to his abdication in 1841. - His son, Pedro II took power and ruled until 1889 when the monarchy ended and Brazil became a republic.